simonscmap/CMAP_docs/user_guide/API_ref/pycmap_api/data_retrieval/pycmap_query.rst

       Tables which represent a climatological dataset, such as 'tblDarwin_Nutrient_Climatology', will not have a 'time' field.
       Also, if a table represents a surface dataset, such as satellite products, there would be no 'depth' field. 'depth' is a positive number in meters;
-      it is zero at the surface and increasing towards the ocean's floor. 'lat' and 'lon' are in degrees units, ranging from -90° to 90° and -180° to 180°, respectively.
+      it is zero at the surface and increasing towards the ocean floor. 'lat' and 'lon' are in degrees units, ranging from -90° to 90° and -180° to 180°, respectively.

       Please keep in mind that some of the datasets are massive in size (10s of TB), avoid queries without WHERE clause (``SELECT * FROM TABLENAME``).